FriendlyCaptcha/friendly-docs/docs/guides/upgrading-to-v2/why-upgrade.md

 * There are no user tasks such as clicking cars, and there are no cookies or user tracking involved.
 * It supports the same old browsers such as Internet Explorer 11.
 * It offers an EU-only infrastructure option, where we guarantee your users' data does not touch any US-owned server.
-* The code that runs in your website is open source, so you can be certain you will not be compromised if we were to be compromised.
+* The code that runs in your website is open source, so you can be certain you will not be compromised even if we would get compromised.

 ## When can I upgrade?

-V2 is currently in a limited beta while we iron out the last bugs.
+V2 is currently available on an invite-only basis.
 V2 will be available to all users later this year.

 ## What happens to V1?
 V1 will keep working and we will maintain it moving forward for multiple years.